NCAS-CMS/cms-website/pages/puma2.md

 #### iii.
 Configure access to the ARCHER2 login nodes

-Since we are using our regular ARCHER2 key, and not the archerum key, we need to edit our ssh config file.
+Since you are using your regular ARCHER2 key, and not the archerum key, you need to edit your ssh config file.

 * In your ```.ssh/config``` file delete the following lines:
   ```